-Massachusetts came into compliance with the king’s wishes for liberal reform by annulling two laws on the books.
-The first had called for the death penalty for any Quakers who returned to the colony after being banished.
-The second had outlawed the ‘keeping of Christmas.’
+Massachusetts complied with the king’s wishes for liberal reform by annulling two laws on the books.
+The first was a death penalty statute for Quakers returning to the colony after being banished.
+The second outlawed the ‘keeping of Christmas.’

-Further rubbing salt in the wound, Samuel Sewall was ordered to oversee printing of the new laws.
+Further rubbing salt in the wound, Samuel Sewall had to oversee printing of the new laws.
 In his diary, Sewall happily noted that Christmas in 1685 was less popular than ever despite the new laws.

 Dec.
 25. Friday.
 Carts come to Town and Shops open as is usual.
 Some somehow observe the day; but are vexed I believe that the Body of the People profane it, and blessed be God no Authority yet to compel them to keep it.
 A great Snow fell last night so this day and night very cold.

-Several days later he notes a cousin confirmed his own assessment: [there] was less Christmas-keeping than last year, fewer Shops Shut up.
+Several days later, Samuel Sewall wrote his cousin agreed with him: [there] was less Christmas-keeping than last year, fewer Shops Shut up.

-In 1697, Sewall was continuing his anti-Christmas crusade, noting on Dec.
-25 of that year: Snowy day: Shops are open, and Carts and sleds come to Town with Wood and Fagots as formerly, save what abatement may be allowed on account of the weather.
+Twelve years later, Sewall continued his anti-Christmas crusade.
+On Dec.
+25, 1697, he wrote: Snowy day: Shops are open, and Carts and sleds come to Town with Wood and Fagots as formerly, save what abatement may be allowed on account of the weather.
 This morning we read in course the 14, 15, and 16 Psalms . . .
 I took occasion to dehort mine from Christmas-keeping, and charged them to forbear.

-Sewall’s stance did cost him politically.
-In 1698, Sewall noted that the lieutenant governor invited most of the legislature to his home for dinner on Christmas, but he “knew nothing of it,” uninvited most likely because of his distaste for the celebration.
+Sewall’s Grinch-like view of Christmas did cost him politically.
+In 1698, Samuel Sewall noted the lieutenant governor invited most of the legislature to his home for dinner on Christmas.
+However, he “knew nothing of it,” uninvited most likely because he so hated the celebration.

 Dec.
 19. His Excellency took me aside to the Southeast Window of the Council Chamber, to speak to me about adjourning the General Court to Monday next because of Christmas.
 I told his Excellency I would consider of it.